Gerber Life Insurance review 2020

 As for the company itself, Gerber Life Insurance Company is an accredited business with the Better Business Bureau, which gives it an A+ rating.
-A.M.
-Best also awards Gerber Life Insurance with an A rating, which means the industry believes it has the financial standing to pay out claims far into the future.
+AM Best also awards Gerber Life Insurance an A rating, which means the industry believes it has the financial standing to pay out claims in the foreseeable future.

 How do I sign up?

-- Select the type of coverage you want — term, whole, guaranteed, accident protection or child life insurance — fill out the initial required fields and click Get a Free Quote.
+- Select the type of coverage you want, fill out your state, age, gender and email, then click Get a Free Quote.